 In 1984 I was asked to compose the music for Kenneth Branagh’s Romeo and Juliet at the Lyric, Hammersmith, and during the same period composed music for Lin Coghlan’s, A Feeling in My Bones (Theatre Centre) and Rattlin’ the Cage (Half Moon YPT), Diane Samuel’s, Turncoat (Theatre Centre), Lisa Evan’s, Slap!
 (Humberside YPT) and Lucky Country (Milton Keynes).
 In 1989 I joined Gay Sweatshop as assistant musical director on Paradise Now and Then by Noel Greig and Richard Coles.
 From this production, where I had trained the community choir that was part of it, I formed the lesbian and gay Paradise Choir which I conducted and ran until 1992.

 In 1990 I studied on the specialist Voice Studies course at Central School of Speech and Drama (CSSD) and since then have worked extensively as a freelance voice coach in theatre, film and actor training.
-Production work has included: Salisbury Playhouse, Bolton Octagon, Mercury Colchester, Soho Theatre and Royal Court, Mamma Mia! in the West End and The Prince and the Pauper for Hallmark Films.
-Training: The Poor School, CSSD, Mountview Theatre School, Northampton University and for several London based American colleges including BADA (British American Drama Academy) and Syracuse University London Centre.
+Production work has included: Salisbury Playhouse, Bolton Octagon, Mercury Colchester, Soho Theatre and Royal Court, Mamma Mia! in the West End, The Prince and the Pauper for Hallmark Films and the BBC’s Father Brown.
+Training: The Poor School, CSSD, Mountview Academy of Theatre Arts, Rose Bruford College, Northampton & Middlesex Universities and for several London based American colleges including BADA (British American Drama Academy), Fordham London Dramatic Academy and Syracuse University London Centre.